friend0/platform-stack/README.md

 # Stack

-Stack is the Platform deployment CLI.
+Stack is a tool for defining and running multi-object Kubernetes applications.
+With Stack, you use a configuration file to define the services that make up your application.
+Then, with a few simple commands, you create and start all the services from your configuration.

 Stack is a generalized CLI for seamless test, development, and debugging across environments.
 Currently for local development only, stack has the potential to minimize dev/prod deltas, and to give developers a powerful set of tools that make them more productive.

-Stack makes deployments simple by making a few organizational assumptions about your service:

-1) Containers are defined in a single directory
-2) Deployment manifests are defined in another directory - these are sometimes referred to within these docs as components
-3) A configuration file is present defining the above directories, as well as the components that will be managed as a part of the stack

-Over time, stack can become less opinionated about how your project is organized - as of now, no free lunch!

-Please note that by default stack searches for project configuration in you current working directory.
-Stack uses these configurations to locate containers, manifests, etc. Moreover, this setup helps to scope the stack CLI on a system where multiple stacks may be running.
+Please note that when running stack commands stack searches for project configuration in you current working directory.
+Stack uses these configurations to locate containers, manifests, etc.

 ## Getting Started